California-Data-Collaborative/Open-Water-Rate-Specification/README.md

 `rate_structure` specifies information that is actually used for calculating water bills.
 The values of the `rate_structure` key are the customer classes used to define rates.
 In our examples we use the standard classes defined by the CaDC: `RESIDENTIAL_SINGLE`, `RESIDENTIAL_MULTI`, `IRRIGATION`, `COMMERCIAL`, `INDUSTRIAL`, and `INSTITUTIONAL`.

-In Example 1 above, we see a rate structure defined only for single-family residential customers, where the commodity charge is calculated as `2.1*usage_ccf`, or $2.1 per CCF of water used.
+In Example 1 above, we see a rate structure defined only for single-family residential customers, where the commodity charge is calculated as `flat_rate*usage_ccf` where `flat_rate` is 2.1, so the whole expression represents $2.1 per CCF of water used.
 In this case `usage_ccf` is the data column name used to represent water usage.
 The total bill (`bill`) for each customer is then equal to just the commodity charge.

 #### <a name="example2"></a>Example 2 - Fixed Service Charge
 ```yaml